cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPool.md

 `setCommunityFee(uint8,uint8)`  external

-Set the community&#x27;s % share of the fees. Сannot exceed 25% (250)
+Set the community&#x27;s % share of the fees.
+Cannot exceed 25% (250)